 where /path/to/the/kea/socket is the path specified in the Dhcp4/control-socket/socket-name parameter in the Kea configuration file.
 Text passed to socat will be sent to Kea and the responses received from Kea printed to standard output.
+This approach communicates with the specific server directly and bypasses Control Agent.

-It is also easy to open UNIX socket programatically.
+It is also easy to open UNIX socket programmatically.
 An example of such a simplistic client written in C is available in the Kea Developer's Guide, chapter Control Channel Overview, section Using Control Channel.

-In order to use Kea's RESTful API with curl try the following:
+In order to use Kea's RESTful API with curl you may use the following: